-Our organization is one of four agencies (including Community Living Burlington, Community Living North Halton, Community Living Oakville and Central West Specialized Developmental Services) participating in the Halton Modernization Initiative (HMI), a project funded by the Ministry of Community and Social Services.
+Our organization is one of four agencies (including Community Living Burlington, Community Living North Halton, Community Living Oakville and Central West Specialized Developmental Services) participating in the Halton Modernization Initiative (HMI), a project funded by the Ministry of Children, Community and Social Services.
 The goal of this project is to find ways that our organizations can better work together to provide programs and services more effectively and efficiently.

 We are examining the processes we use to do our work.
 We are looking at how we deliver programs, how we recruit and support our employees, and how we procure products and services.
 This is an exercise to identify how we as organizations can collaborate to do things better with the resources we have and to reduce the duplication of work across our four agencies.

 Central West Specialized Developmental Services is one of 27 Peel organizations that are partnered together to provide resources and consultation to individuals who have a developmental disability and / or dual diagnosis and who are in a crisis situation.
 Through assessment and coordination of short-term and transitional support resources, and in collaboration with Network Partners, PCCN’s mission is to support children and adults, who have a developmental disability and dual diagnosis, in overcoming crisis.
 Please visit the website here.

 CHRISTIAN HORIZONS operates a day program at CWSDS for individuals with developmental disabilities.

 PEEL HALTON DUFFERIN ACQUIRED BRAIN INJURY SERVICES (PHDABIS) has their own building on the CWSDS property from which they operate services for adults with an acquired brain injury.